menu

 Bay Pines is a decidedly white-collar town, with fully 91.63% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bay Pines is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bay Pines who work in management occupations (14.79%), sales jobs (14.20%), and office and administrative support (12.43%).

-A relatively large number of people in Bay Pines telecommute to their jobs.
-Overall, about 13.88% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.88% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Bay Pines is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Bay Pines is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Bay Pines is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bay Pines doesn't have a public transportation system that people use for their commute.

 Demographics